Observe and record animal behaviour

 • Causes: Inappropriate elimination can result from stress, changes in the environment (new pets, new people, moving), dirty litter boxes, or medical conditions like urinary tract infections (UTIs), bladder stones, or arthritis.

-• When to Watch: Consistent accidents or frequent attempts to urinate (especially in male cats, which can indicate a urinary blockage) require immediate veterinary attention.
+• When to Watch: Consistent accidents or frequent urination attempts (especially in male cats, which can indicate a urinary blockage) require immediate veterinary attention.

 • Abnormal Behavior: Unprovoked aggression, including growling, snapping, or biting, is abnormal in most domesticated dogs.